Subscribe To Get Your Free E-Book "Cultivating Deep Awareness"

 Now generally, under such circumstances, the first impulse is to rebel.
 And so I did.
 I expressed my pain and displeasure for always being put on a pedestal.
 I resisted every change and rejected everything that was expected of me.

-I thought that my rebellion would change people’s perspective, and they would understand the emotions I was going through.
+I thought that my rebellion would change people’s perspectives, and they would understand the emotions I was going through.

 But nothing of that sort happened, and I ended up as an emotional wreck who was in a deep financial mess.
 It might be surprising, but my ego was through the roof at this point.